London School Board / LCC Industrial School for Girls, Gordon House, Isleworth, Middlesex

 Due to a decline in the number of admissions, the School was formally closed on August 2nd, 1922.

-The building was later occupied by Maria Grey College.
+The building was subsequently occupied by the Royal Naval Female School and later by Maria Grey College.
 In more recent years, the property was acquired by Brunel University, then sold for for renovation as a luxury home.

 - Mahood, Linda Policing Gender, Class and Family: Britain, 1850-1940 (1995, Univeristy of Alberta Press)